 Employee Self Service Portal

-The Division of Finance, Administration and Business Innovation would like to invite all EWC faculty and staff members to access their paystub(s) online through the Employee Self Service portal.
+The Division of Finance, Administration and Business Innovation would like to invite all EWU faculty and staff members to access their paystub(s) online through the Employee Self Service portal.

 The web portal has three modules: